RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 - Once you have generated the keys, add them to your local `conf/openlibrary.yml` file by filling in the public and private keys under the `plugin_recaptcha` section.

 - From within the Docker container, restart the Open Library service via `sudo systemctl restart ol-web`.
-You can simply run `docker-compose restart` as well for the same.
+You can simply run `docker compose restart` as well for the same.

 ### Caching
 The home page is cached by default.
 To clear the cache of any page in cache run the following command:
 ```
-docker-compose restart memcached
+docker compose restart memcached
 ```

 ## FAQs